-The Board of Directors of the Company adopted a new share option plan dated for reference October 15, 2021 (the "2021 Share Option Plan").
-The 2021 Share Option Plan, supersedes and replaces the 2020 Stock Option Plan, which was approved by shareholders at the Company's annual general and special meeting on October 15, 2021.
+Previous plans adopted by the Company dated for reference October 15, 2021 (the "2021 Share Option Plan").
+The 2021 Share Option Plan, supersedes and replaced the 2020 Stock Option Plan, which was approved by shareholders at the Company's annual general and special meeting on October 15, 2021.
 The purpose of the 2020 Share Option Plan is to provide incentive to qualified parties to increase their proprietary interest in the Company and thereby encourage their continuing association with the Company.

 Previous grants will be taken into account when considering new grants under the 2020 Share Option Plan and a maximum of 10% of the number of the issued and outstanding common shares of the Company are available for issuance under the 2020 Share Option Plan.
-There are currently 3,850,000 options issued under the 2020 Stock Option Plan and 1,565,000 option issued under the 2021 Stock Option Plan for a total of 5,415,000.
+There are currently NIL options issued under the 2020 Stock Option Plan and 1,065,000 option issued under the 2021 Stock Option Plan for a total of 1,065,000.